YaliangLin/aaaaaa/README.md

 python manage.py runserver 0.0.0.0:80

 --------------------------------------
+The basic "runserver" command will significanly increase the occurrence of 502 error.

 notice:if you want your new added squirrel to be shown on the mainpage, please check the option "have image".

 web page here: squirrel.icu

+Instead of using google app engine, I used nginx-uwsgi-django to build my web, which is really stable!
+And That is why there are some uwsgi config files in this repository.

 qq:408707751